-- The empirical formula expresses the smallest whole number ratio of the atoms in the element.
+The empirical formula expresses the smallest whole number ratio of the atoms in the element.

 To convert between empirical and molecular formulas, the empirical formula can be multiplied by a whole number to reach the molecular formula.

 Examples of Empirical and Molecular Formulas:

-- The compound dichlorine hexoxide has an empirical formula ClO3 and the molecular formula Cl2O6
+The compound dichlorine hexoxide has an empirical formula ClO3 and the molecular formula Cl2O6

-- The compound hydrogen peroxide has the empirical formula HO and the molecular formula H2O2
+The compound hydrogen peroxide has the empirical formula HO and the molecular formula H2O2

 Molecular Formulas and Structural Formulas